 Monitor Delta Live Tables pipelines

-This article describes how you can use built-in monitoring and observability features for Delta Live Tables pipelines, including data lineage, update history, and data quality reporting.
+This article describes using built-in monitoring and observability features for Delta Live Tables pipelines.
+These features support tasks such as:

 What pipeline details are available in the UI?